Rigidity for Quasi-M\"obius Actions on Fractal Metric Spaces: Entropy Rigidity in Coarse Geometry

-\begin{remark} This lemma and its proof are well-known; in fact, there are versions of it in much greater generality.
-For example, if $g$ were assumed to be only a quasi-isometry, it would still extend to a quasi-M\"obius homeomorphism of the boundary, but the distortion function $\eta$ might not be linear.
-We could recover a linear distortion function if we assumed that $g$ was a rough isometry; the proof of this would be the same as the one above.
-But as we will need this lemma only for elements of the group $\Gamma$, and the more general versions are standard, we do not go into this any further; see \cite[Chapter 5]{BS07}. \end{remark}
+This lemma and its proof are well known, though most references deal with the more general case when $g$ is assumed to be only a quasi-isometry.
+In that setting, $g$ still extends to a quasi-M\"obius homeomorphism of the boundary, but the distortion function $\eta$ might not be linear.
+One does, however, recover a linear distortion function when $g$ is a rough isometry.
+The proof of Lemma \ref{extension} follows standard extension arguments (see, for example, \cite[Section 4]{Paul96}) and makes use of the following important fact: for $x_1,x_2,x_3,x_4 \in X$, the cross-difference

+is independent of the chosen base-point $p \in X$.
+In particular, isometries preserve cross-differences, and so their extensions preserve metric cross-ratios, up to a multiplicative constant.

 Abusing terminology, we will continue to let $g$ denote the extension of $g \in \Gamma$ to $\Lambda(\Gamma)$.
 It is clear that composition is preserved in the extension, so we indeed obtain a strongly quasi-M\"obius group action $\Gamma \acts \Lambda(\Gamma)$.
-The next lemma shows that the cocompactness and proper discontinuity of $\Gamma \acts Y$ induces cocompactness and proper discontinuity on triples for $\Gamma \acts \Lambda(\Gamma)$.
+The next lemma, well known in this subject, shows that the cocompactness and proper discontinuity of $\Gamma \acts Y$ extends to cocompactness and proper discontinuity on triples for $\Gamma \acts \Lambda(\Gamma)$.
+See, for example, \cite[Sections 8.2.K--8.2.Q]{Grom87} for further discussion.